danyaberezun/KEEPs/README.md

 ### New types of control-flow graph statements

 We introduce a new type of statements handled by the data-flow analysis, called *type intersection*.
-Type intersection statement with types `T1 & T2 & ...`says that, in a specific node of a control-flow graph, a value definitely has a set of types `T1 & T2 & ...`, and these types should be used for subtyping reconstruction.
+Type intersection statement for value `v` with types `T1 & T2 & ...`says that, in a specific node of a control-flow graph, value `v` definitely has a set of types `T1 & T2 & ...`, and these types should be used for subtyping reconstruction.

 After type intersection statements are handled by the subtyping reconstruction, we get additional type constraints, which are also stored and used by the data-flow analysis as *subtyping reconstruction result* statements.